The "Three Dots" Audit: Why Google Doesn't Trust Your Brand

 3. Wikipedia Citations (The "Citation" Strategy)

-If you cannot get a Wikipedia page yet, get cited on one.
-As we discussed in our guide on Zero-Click Citations, becoming a reference source builds indirect graph equity that eventually leads to reconciliation.
+If you can't get a Wikipedia page yet, get cited on one.
+As covered in the guide on zero-click citations, becoming a reference source builds indirect graph equity that eventually leads to reconciliation.

 Feature